The-Hacker-Recipes/The-Hacker-Recipes/web/config/http-request-smuggling.md

 Connection: close
 ```

-First, we try to smuggle the request by changing the GET to POST and adding TE and CL Header. `ALWAYS UNCHECK UPDATE CONTENT LENGHT AND ADD \r\n\r\n FOLLOWING THE FINAL 0 FOR TE.CL REQUEST SMUGGLING`
+2. First, we try to smuggle the request by changing the GET to POST and adding TE and CL Header. `ALWAYS UNCHECK UPDATE CONTENT LENGTH AND ADD \r\n\r\n FOLLOWING THE FINAL 0 FOR TE.CL REQUEST SMUGGLING`

 ```HTTP
 POST / HTTP/1.1